gabrielopereira/VibeSearch/README.md

 @ -1,107 +0,0 @@
 # VibeSearch

 A Flask application for searching academic papers using ChromaDB, supporting both semantic and traditional/keyword-based search.
+The database is built using Crossref data from selected journals, with vector search word embeddings created through ChromaDB.

 ## Features